SenseiK954/osticketing-prereqs/README.md

 <p>
 2. To continue, this section does not require an illustration since it will explain various applications to download and install into the virtual environment.
 First, go to your c: of your system and create a folder called "PHP" (this will be needed later).
-For now proceed to download and install the following applications (downloads can be located on the web or be accessible through a network): PHP Manager for IIS, Rewrite Module and VC Redist (Microsoft Visual C++).
+For now proceed to download and install the following applications/software (downloads can be located on the web or be accessible through a network): PHP Manager for IIS, Rewrite Module and VC Redist (Microsoft Visual C++).
 These downloads are straight forward and don't require any configuration before installing.
 Next Step...
 </p>
 <br />